nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.1.2 Adding recurring event to user: `addschedule user`

 This command adds a recurring event to your schedule, such as a class or CCA.
+You might find this command useful if you want to keep track of your weekly commitments!

 Format: `addschedule user type/EVENT_TYPE en/EVENT_NAME h/DAY_TIME`